NOW by Damon Locks & The Black Monument Ensemble

 Year: 1971

 Released in 1971, In the Beginning… was definitely designed to capitalise on Hendrix’s death.
 The record comprises of 26 minutes of old recordings from The Isley Brothers with Jimi Hendrix.
 It’s a shame Hendrix and the Isley Brothers never did a full album together, because this sounds incredible!
-This short-lived band featured the greatest guitarist ever with some of the greatest singers ever.
-Even a cash-grab release like this is going to sound really good.
+This short-lived band featured the ‘greatest guitarist ever’ with some of the greatest singers ever.
+Even a cash-grab release like this is going to sound great.

 Continue reading →